Dynamic vs. Static QR Codes: The Definitive 2026 Guide

 Close

-What is a static QR code?
+What is a Static QR Code?
+A Permanent Solution

 Types of static QR codes: Email, Plain Text, SMS, vCard, WhatsApp, and static URL codes.

-What is a dynamic QR code?
+What is a Dynamic QR Code?
+A Flexible, Trackable Solution

 Types of dynamic QR codes: dynamic URL, Social Media, Feedback, Image, and PDF.